 Every toddler is different, and the amount of food they need varies based on their age, activity level, growth rate, and appetite.
 Your child’s appetite can also be affected by their health, mood, type of food offered, as well as the time of the day.
 You can offer your child three meals and two or three snacks in a day.

 Resist the urge to force Your Child to eat when they are not hungry.
 Allow your child to respond to their promptings of hunger and fullness.
 On the other hand, don’t allow your child to eat all day long either.
-Create a regular schedule of meals and snacks and allow your child to get used to the schedule.
+Instead, create a regular schedule of meals and snacks and allow your child to get used to the schedule.

 Do not hesitate to talk with your child’s doctor if you have concerns about how much your child should eat or is eating.